-We are highly dependent on the principal members of our executive team.
 While we have entered into employment agreements or offer letters with each of our executive officers, any of them could leave our employment at any time, as all of our employees are "at will" employees.
 To help attract, retain, and motivate qualified employees, we use share-based incentive awards such as employee stock options and restricted stock units.
-As of December 31, 2022, approximately 95.9% of all outstanding options had an exercise price above the closing price of the stock on that date.
+As of December 31, 2023, approximately 99.5% of all outstanding options had an exercise price above the closing price of the stock on that date.
 As a result, the current situation provides a considerable challenge to maintaining employee motivation, as well as creating a serious threat to retention until a recovery commences.
 If our share-based compensation ceases to be viewed as a valuable benefit, our ability to attract, retain, and motivate employees could be weakened, which could harm our results of operations.

 The share reserves under our 2013 Equity Incentive Plan (the 2013 Plan) and 2013 Employee Stock Purchase Plan (ESPP) were previously subject to automatic annual increases on January 1st of each year.
-In the future, subject to limited exceptions, we will be required to seek stockholder approval of future increases to the number of shares underlying our 2013 Plan (or a successor plan) and ESPP.
+At this time, subject to limited exceptions, we are required to seek stockholder approval of future increases to the number of shares underlying our 2013 Plan (or a successor plan) and ESPP.
 In the event we are unable to obtain stockholder approval of such future increases, our ability to attract, retain and motivate employees through the use of share-based compensation would be substantially curtailed.